-- Short-maturity assets have a beta that is well below one. - Consistent with the theory of Lettau and Wachter (2007), shortmaturity assets have a positive HML beta, although the exposure is small. - Three-factor alpha is 66bp per month or 8% per year.
+- Short-maturity assets have a market beta well below one. - Consistent with the theory of Lettau and Wachter (2007), shortmaturity assets have a positive HML beta, although the exposure is small. - Three-factor alpha is 66bp per month or 8% per year. - There seems to be excess compensation for bearing short-term risk in the stock market.